 How the Maass Grant Is Different

 Some grants fund only travel.
-But that is a narrow view of the expenses scholars face.
-Food and lodging.
-User fees.
-Document reproduction.
-Even if the documents our scholars visit are right in their own backyard, the Maass Grant can help pay the costs of intellectual inquiry.
+But that is a narrow view of the expenses scholars face including food and lodging and document reproduction.
 Our disbursement model is different too.
 Monies are paid to the institution rather than the scholar— and the institution must give the scholar the full amount.

 How to Apply